-A fly stitch is a stitch which looks like the alphabets U or V secured with a small straight stitch.
+A fly stitch is a stitch that looks like the alphabets U or V secured with a small straight stitch.

 It is similar to a detached feather stitch and is very versatile.
-You can use it in a number of ways in your embroidery project; as grass stalks on a ground or as flying birds , as a cradle for small flowers, as border designs.
+You can use it in many ways in your embroidery project; as grass stalks on a ground or as flying birds , as a cradle for small flowers, as border designs.
 This stitch does enhance your work in many ways

 The simple fly stitch